IsabellaOHara/IMS-22JulyEnable3/README.md

 ```

 ### Integration Tests
-The integration tests were done using Mockito.
+The integration tests were done using Mockito version 3.7.7
 These test allow us to check the behaviour of the system without having to connect to the database.
 These tests were run on the Controller classes (CustomerController, ItemsController, OrdersController, OrdersItemsController)

 ```